drylabyrinth/drylabyrinth.github.io/people.md

 permalink: /people/
 people:
   - title: "People"
     excerpt: "OHSU Computation consists of many groups, staff, faculty, and students.
+If you want to join, we want you!
 To add yourself, look at the [instructions in the README for this repository.](https://github.com/drylabyrinth/drylabyrinth.github.io/blob/master/README.md)"
 ---
 {% include feature_row %}
 {% include feature_row id= "people" type = "center" %}
 {% assign sorted_people = site.people | sort: 'last_name' %}